Hamunii/ToiletLeechIsReal/README.md

 ### Credits

 Evaisa - https://github.com/EvaisaDev/LethalCompanyUnityTemplate
 Bug issue template taken and modified from https://github.com/LethalModding/Radar_Ident_QuickSwitch
+...and everyone who has helped with this project!